Subcutaneous fluids are fluids given under the skin. This means they can

 This increase in urination leads the cat

-to drink more and more in order to try to avoid becoming dehydrated; and
+to drink more and more in order to maintain hydration; and for a time the

-for a time the cat can manage to maintain some kind of balance.
+cat can manage to maintain some kind of balance.
+Eventually, however, the

-its urination rate, and dehydration (which doesn't only mean a loss of body fluids,
+cat simply cannot drink enough to keep up with his or her urination rate, and dehydration (which doesn't only mean a loss of body fluids,

 but also of electrolytes necessary for proper function) occurs.
 Sometimes this becomes so